Apstra/aos-ansible/TESTING.md

 #### Run test (tox)

-NOTE: Ansible playbook `test_playbook.yaml` relies on the AOS instance from `ansible.cfg` to be running or these tests will fail
+NOTE: Ansible playbook `test_playbook.yaml` relies on the AOS instance from `inventory.ini` to be running or these tests will fail

 ~~~~
-pip install -r requirements.txt
-pip install -r test-requirements.txt
 tox
 ~~~~